-If you love bacon, you’ll love crispy prosciutto!
-Prosciutto slices bake up crisp in the oven in just about 10 minutes.
+Crispy prosciutto is a super easy snack or topping that you can make in about 10 – 12 minutes!
+If you love the flavors of bacon or pancetta then you’ll definitely love crispy prosciutto.
 You can eat the crisps on their own, or crumbled them up and add to pastas, pizza, veggies, salads, burgers and more!

 What is prosciutto?

-Pronounced as “pro-shoo-tow”, prosciutto is an Italian meat.
-It’s a pinkish red color with a small amount of marbled fat throughout and on the edges.
+Pronounced as “pro-shoo-tow”, in it’s simplest definition is an Italian meat.
+It’s a pinkish red color with a small amount of marbled fat throughout the meat and on the edges.
 It’s a dry-cured ham and usually is served as paper-thin slices.
-That flavor is satly, but a milder flavor than bacon.
+That flavor is salty, but a milder flavor than bacon.

 You may have also heard of pancetta and wondering what the difference is between these two Italian meats.

-First, they come from different of the pic.
+First, they come from different of the pig.
 Pancetta comes from the belly, while prosciutto comes from the hind leg.

 The second big important difference is that pancetta needs to be cooked before it’s safe to eat, while prosciutto is salt-cured and air-dried so it is safe to eat without needing to cook it or apply heat.
 Read more about prosciutto here!